-- If a baby receives a transfusion of any of the above prior to the day five sample being obtained, it will be three clear days before a valid screening sample will be able to be obtained (Rationale 9).
+- If a baby receives a transfusion of any of the above prior to the day five sample being taken, it will be three clear days before a valid screening sample will be able to be obtained (Rationale 12).

-- All babies must have a sample taken by day eight regardless of transfusions (Rationale 5).
+- All babies must have a sample taken and sent by day eight regardless of transfusions (Rationale 13).

-- If a baby requires frequent transfusions and there is not three clear days between days five to eight a sample must be taken by day eight and a repeat will be required the next time the baby is three days clear post transfusion (Rationale 10).
+- If a baby requires frequent transfusions and there is not three clear days between days five to eight a sample must be taken by day eight and a repeat will be required the next time the baby is three clear days post transfusion (Rationale 14) See screening calendars.

-- If the time the last transfusion ended and the time the sample was taken is documented in the comments box of the screening card, the sample may be taken a full 72 hours after the last transfusion instead of waiting until the fourth day.
-This may be useful in patients requiring frequent on-going transfusions (Rationale 11).
+- If the time the last transfusion ended and the time the sample was taken is clearly documented in the comments box of the screening card, the sample may be taken a full 72 hours after the last transfusion instead of waiting until the fourth day.
+This only recommended for patients requiring frequent on-going transfusions (Rationale 14).